• About

 Once he had fully engineered a vision for his company, seeing on paper the list of assets he currently had, seeing the challenges he faced in scaling, and seeing exactly where he wanted to go, his Point B, he had the realization that he couldn’t do it alone.

 This was a big realization.
 Assessing your business, while also assessing your own talents, leadership capabilities and skillset takes a certain amount of courage and humility.
 It’s very easy, as an entrepreneur, to get into an “I can do it by myself” mentality.
-But this flexion point, where your business is growing slightly beyond your capacity to continue to shepherd that growth is where many entrepreneurs get stuck and then they get overwhelmed.
+But this flexion point, where your business is growing slightly beyond your capacity to continue to shepherd that growth, is where many entrepreneurs get stuck and then they get overwhelmed.

-The risk of not being honest with yourself and trying to keep doing it all alone is that in your state of overwhelm you may take on a partner that is not the best fit for your practice.
+The risk of not being honest with yourself and trying to keep doing it all alone is that in your state of overwhelm, you may take on a partner that is not the best fit for your practice.

 Realizing you need a partner only comes after assessing your true point A, the assets you have access to and where you want to go.
 Once those questions have been answered and you can soberly look at the state of your company or vision on paper and you’ll know whether you need a partner to help you scale.
 You gotta write it down to make an honest assessment.